Second generation secure telephone unit

 and for NATO by the STU-II/B (KY-71D).

-The unit consisted of a large metal cabinet that contained the electronics
+A complete terminal (endpoint) consisted of a large metal cabinet

 (the actual KY-71) and a telephone-style desktop unit, known as the HYX-71,